plumber-craic/FreshRSS-Translate/README.md

 ## Installation

 1. Download the `Translate` plugin
-2. Place the `xTranslate` folder in your FreshRSS instance's `./extensions` directory
+2. Place the `xTranslate` folder in your FreshRSS instance's `./extensions`
 3. Log in to your FreshRSS instance
 4. Navigate to the Extensions section in the admin panel
 5. Find `Translate` in the plugin list and click "Enable"

 ## Usage

-After installation and activation, go to the plugin's configuration page to set up:
+After installation and activation, go to the plugin's configuration page:

 ### Translation Service Selection